supabase/pg_graphql/docs/index.md

 Query your existing PostgreSQL database with GraphQL

-`pg_graphql` inspects your PostgreSQL schema and reflects performant, GraphQL schema that is always up-to-date.
+`pg_graphql` inspects your PostgreSQL schema and reflects a GraphQL schema and resolvers.

 - [x] __Performant__: [+2k requests/second](performance.md)
 - [x] __Always up-to-date__: Reflected from the SQL schema